ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 Once inside

 * Select between chat and completion mode.
 By default it is set to chat mode.

+* Change the default global settings, if one wants to.

 * In completion mode
   * logic by default doesnt insert any role specific "ROLE: " prefix wrt each role's message.